CarolynG/RecordTypeMapper-CS/README.md

 2. Make sure you have authenticated with a Salesforce developer hub org.
 (To sign up a trial: https://developer.salesforce.com/promotions/orgs/dx-signup)
 3. Create a new scratch organization using the project-scratch-def.json definition in this project.

-`sfdx force:org:create -f config/project-scratch-def.json -a myCmtOrg`
+`sfdx force:org:create -f config/project-scratch-def.json -a myCsOrg`

 4. Open the scratch org.

-`sfdx force:org:open -u myCmtOrg`
+`sfdx force:org:open -u myCsOrg`

 5. Create custom setting records in the scratch org by executing the apex in `anonApexScripts/runPostInstall.txt`